 Owing to Cherylann’s experience and work in the early childhood development and human services fields, she believes that positive and constructive early experiences contribute to establishing a firm foundation necessary for children to grow into successful and productive adults.

 Ryan is a freelance illustrator and a graduate of Ringling College of Art & Design in Sarasota, Florida.
-He has worked on three children’s books, one of which he wrote and illustrated himself as well as other numerous advertisings, design and commission works.
+He has worked on a number of children’s books, one of which he wrote and illustrated himself as well as other numerous advertisings, design and commission works.